haowang-cqu/TransTroj/README.md

 ## Data Preparation

+Option 1: Download from [Baidu Netdisk](https://pan.baidu.com/s/16hxM33mgs3B0MvZMBRRolw?pwd=mhfp) (code: mhfp) and put all files in the `data` directory.

-Generate the data by running the following command:
+Option 2: Generate the data by running the following command:

 ```bash
 python data_preparation.py  # You need to download the ImageNet dataset by yourself.